gdsfactory/gdsfactory/docs/contribution.md

 You can run tests with `pytest`.
 This will run 3 types of tests:

-- pytest will test any function in the `pp` package that starts with `test_`.
+- pytest will test any function in the `gdsfactory` package that starts with `test_`.
 You can assert the number of polygons, the name, the length of a route or whatever you want.
 - regressions tests: avoids unwanted regressions by storing Components port locations in CSV and metadata in YAML files.
 You can force to regenerate the reference files running `make test-force` from the repo root directory.
-    - `pp/tests/test_containers.py` stores container settings in YAML and port locations in a CSV file
+    - `gdsfactory/tests/test_containers.py` stores container settings in YAML and port locations in a CSV file
-    - `pp/tests/components/test_components.py` stores all the component settings in YAML
+    - `gdsfactory/tests/components/test_components.py` stores all the component settings in YAML
-    - `pp/tests/components/test_ports.py` stores all port locations in a CSV file
+    - `gdsfactory/tests/components/test_ports.py` stores all port locations in a CSV file
-    - `pp/tests/test_netlists.py` stores all the component netlist in YAML and rebuilds the component from the netlist.
+    - `gdsfactory/tests/test_netlists.py` stores all the component netlist in YAML and rebuilds the component from the netlist.
         - converts the routed PIC into YAML and build back into the same PIC from its YAML definition
     - lytest: writes all components GDS in `run_layouts` and compares them with `ref_layouts`
         * when running the test it will do a boolean of the `run_layout` and the `ref_layout` and raise an error for any significant differences.